dtczhl/dtc-google-scholar-helper/README.md

 *   `dtcGoogleCitationCount`: the place you want to show its citation count

 You need to check the paper title in your Google Scholar and the paper title in your website.
 I have made paper titles into lowercase alphabetical only.
 For example, if your paper title in Google Scholar is `Hi, I am an awesome paper`, it converts into `hiiamanawesomepaper`.
 On your website, your paper will get matched no matter it is `hi, I AM AN aweSOME PAper`, or `HI?
 Iam an awesome paper?`.
 You know what I mean :)

-Note: install SSL if `testPage.php` does not work.